bxparks/rpn83p/docs/USER_GUIDE_DATE.md

     - `ED>`: epoch days to ZonedDateTime (assuming UTC)
     - `>ES`: convert ZonedDateTime to epoch seconds (assuming UTC)
     - `ES>`: epoch seconds to ZonedDateTime (assuming UTC)
-    - `ES>@`: epoch seconds to ZonedDateTime of the current application timezone given by the `TZ` function in [`CLK`](#real-time-clock-clk)
+    - `ES>@`: epoch seconds to ZonedDateTime of the current Application Timezone given by the `TZ` function in [`CLK`](#real-time-clock-clk)
     - `LEAP`: determine if the year component is a leap year
     - `DOW`: calculate the DayOfWeek of given ZonedZonedDateTime